Denisious-11/Blockchain-Integrated-Disease-Detection-System/README.md

 Blockchain-Integrated Disease Detection System: A Decentralized Approach

-To develop a secure, transparent, and decentralized system for disease detection and patient treatment recommendation, integrating blockchain technology with Python Django web application framework.
+To develop a secure, transparent, and decentralized system for disease detection and patient treatment recommendation, integrating blockchain technology with Django web application framework.